Girona FC

 Girona Futbol Club, S.A.D. (/ca/ zhi-RO-nuh) is a Spanish professional football club based in Girona, Catalonia, Spain.
-Founded on 23 July 1930, the team plays in La Liga, to which they gained promotion in the 2022 Segunda División play-offs.
+Founded on 23 July 1930, the team plays in the Segunda División, following relegation from the 2025–26 La Liga season.

 Girona holds its home matches at the 14,624-capacity Estadi Montilivi.
 It is a part of City Football Group Limited.
 The club also has youth and amateur women's teams for competition.

+Girona FC home stadium Estadi Montilivi.

+Clubs owned by CFG Listed in order of acquisition/foundation.
+Bold indicates the club was founded by CFG. * indicates the club was acquired by CFG. § indicates the club is co-owned. † indicates the club is no longer owned by CFG.